-Please register by email, at lwmaberlin [at] protonmail.com, or on our Meetup.com page!
-Later we can setup a telegram or signal group if people would like.
+Register by email, at lwmaberlin [at] protonmail.com, or on our Meetup.com page!
+There is also a telegram group to join if you've come to a meeting.

 As leftists we identify and strongly condemn the state's 'subsidy of history' to big business, the last several hundred years of capitalist violence and robbery that was necessary to compel people into wage labor to begin with.
 As anarchists we obviously reject all the common "isms" in racism, sexism and transphobia, ableism etc, as well as the communist regimes who preserved privilege and hierarchy under a different colored flag.
 We see freedom as a meaningful goal for it's own sake.